 Specifically, our Privacy Practices strive:

-- To make sure that health information that identifies you is kept private
+To ensure that health information that identifies you is kept private

-- To notify you in writing within 60 days in the event your health information is compromised by BJC HealthCare, one of our affiliates, or by someone that we have contracted with to conduct business on our behalf
+To notify you in writing within 60 days in the event your health information is compromised by BJC HealthCare, one of our affiliates, or by someone with whom we have contracted to conduct business on our behalf

 BJC HEALTHCARE PROVIDERS INCLUDED IN THIS NOTICE